anoma/namada/documentation/dev/src/specs/overview.md

 # Overview

-At a high level, Anoma is composed of two main components: the distributed ledger and the intent gossip / matchmaking system.
+At a high level, Namada is composed of two main components: the distributed ledger and the intent gossip / matchmaking system.
 While they are designed to complement each other, they can be operated separately.

 ## The ledger